preseries/django-davinci-crawling/davinci_crawling/example/bovespa/README.md

 }
 ```

-### Obtain the list of the latest versions of all documents delivered by the company 15300 that have been already processed
+### Obtain the list of the latest versions of all documents delivered by the company 15300 that have been already processed [QueryGroupLast]

 To solve this query we need to make use of the Solr `groups` feature, something not supported yet by the RESTful API.